MechSatsujin/Distro-BootSplash/README.md

+# Update
+Project may become obsolete soon, working on higher priority projects for long.

 # Distro-Splash
 Distro Splash is a Plymouth Theme that shows the Distro's Logo and the Linux Logo Watermark underneath the boot splash.
 Powered with two-step module.